A Guide to Picking a Disability Employment Provider

 If you are eligible for the Disability Employment Service you get to choose which DES provider you use.
-General eligibility criteria for DES:

 You can make an informed choice by researching the providers in your area.
 Below are some tips on how to assess the suitability of DES providers.
 Finding a job has a big impact on your life and if you choose a provider that does not suit your unique needs and values you as an individual, then you are potentially missing out on a life-changing opportunity!